sgordover/GitHubFederalContractingCourse/Module_3/README.md

-# Module 3: Collaborative Tools
+# Module 3: Instroduction to Collaborative Tools in GitHub

 Welcome to Module 3 of the GitHub for Federal Contracting Course, presented by SerVet Digital, LLC.
 This module focuses on the collaborative tools available in GitHub, which are essential for working efficiently on team-based federal contracting projects.